CodeWithClass/Atria/README.md

 # Atria

 Atria is currently in Beta on the Google PlayStore.
-Shoot me a message or send an email to dominiccevans@gmail.com for beta invite.
+Shoot an email to dominiccevans@gmail.com for beta invite

+OR

+Download the APK from https://www.dropbox.com/s/d6wyi68tz8wc241/Atria.apk